Genez-io/genezio-landing-page/deployment-platform/content/posts/common_ai_agent_mistakes_how_intelligent_agents_fail_and_what_you_can_do.md

 ## Conclusion

 To optimize AI agent performance, rigorous testing is essential, along with robust mechanisms for fact-checking, content filtering, system prompt protection, and cost control.
 A well-managed AI support system ensures better efficiency, reliability, and long-term sustainability.
 Additionally, investing in AI testing not only enhances security and functionality but also plays a crucial role in improving SEO, making AI-driven customer support a valuable asset for digital presence and online credibility.

+## Make your AI Agent trustworthy

+Ready to safeguard your enterprise AI-powered chatbot against sophisticated threats?
+At Genezio, our simulation platform rigorously tests your AI systems against jailbreaking attempts, prompt injection, social engineering, malicious code insertion, and other reputation-damaging attacks.
+Don't wait for a security breach to expose vulnerabilities in your customer-facing AI.
+Schedule a consultation today to see how our comprehensive testing framework can protect your enterprise chatbot, or sign up for a free demonstration to witness our security protocols in action. {{< external-link link="https://genezio.com/#cta-buttons" >}}Secure your AI{{< /external-link >}}, protect your reputation, and build customer trust with Genezio.